 Depending on the local climate, some plants are going to fare better outside in the wintertime than others.
 Even some perennial bulbs are so sensitive to the cold that you need to dig them up and bring them inside in the wintertime or they'll die.

 You know better than anyone else what kinds of plants are in your garden and what you need to do to prepare them.
 Some might need to be potted up and brought inside, while some might be perfectly happy spending the winter under a thick blanket of snow.
 Whatever the case, do a little bit of research around what the plants in your garden prefer, and then treat them accordingly.

 In areas where winter temperatures are typically below freezing, there's a risk of frozen pipes.
 Water expands when it freezes, so frozen pipes can present a huge problem because the pipes can easily burst, resulting in an unwelcome flood when the freeze thaws.

 If you have a sprinkler system and the winters are cold where you live, it's a good idea to get it blown out with air in the wintertime so there's nothing in the pipes to freeze.

 Inside the house, the pipes most at risk are ones that run along exterior walls where there is little or no insulation.
 You can insulate individual pipes or add more insulation to the walls; another solution is to let any faucets connected to these pipes run at a very slow drip, which can help prevent freezing.
 And check all your faucets, inside and outside, throughout the winter (weekly is a good rule of thumb) to make sure they're running.

 Change your furnace filters

 When was the last time you replaced your furnace filter?
-Depending on how many animals you have in the house, it's probably been two long -- most furnace filters should be replaced at least twice a year, and some of them as often as six times a year.
+Depending on how many animals you have in the house, it's probably been

 The arrival of winter is always a good time to make sure your furnace is operating at peak capacity, so it's especially important to remember to change your filter.